Guide for Hikers : What to Wear on Hiking Trail

 Daman

-A popular tourist attraction in the Makwanpur District, this place lies about 80 kilometres away from the Kathmandu Valley.
+A popular tourist attraction in the Makwanpur District, this place lies about 80 kilometers away from the Kathmandu Valley.
 Here you will witness the greatest views of the Himalayas.

 Daman is the home to the religious site of Risheshwor Mahadev Temple, and spring here emerges from the rocks, which were created by Lord Shiva himself.
 For instance, stargazing is also a common activity here at nighttime.